ErnaneJ/tradingworks-plus/doc/privacy_policy/en.md

-# TradingWork+ Extension Privacy Policy
+# Privacy Policy

 > Last Updated: July 27, 2023

-Thank you for choosing to use the **TradingWork+** extension.
+Thank you for choosing to use the **TradingWorks+** extension.
 This privacy policy aims to inform you about how we collect, use, and protect the information provided by the user during the use of our browser extension.

 ## Information Collected:

-1.1 User-Provided Data: To use the **TradingWork+** extension, it is necessary for the user to provide some information, including but not limited to, WhatsApp phone number to receive notifications, break time, and work shift duration.
+1.1 User-Provided Data: To use the **TradingWorks+** extension, it is necessary for the user to provide some information, including but not limited to, WhatsApp phone number to receive notifications, break time, and work shift duration.
 All data manipulations occur exclusively on the client-side, on their own machine.

 1.2 Usage Data: Our extension may collect usage data, such as interactions with the extension, activity history, and user preferences.
 These data are used to improve the user experience and enhance our services.